Lupus Research Highlights From American College of Rheumatology’s 2024 Scientific Meeting

 Encouraging advancements on several existing and investigational drugs were shared during the meeting.

-- Obinutuzmab – In research co-authored by LFA 2021 Evelyn V. Hess Award recipient Dr. Richard Furie, obinutuzmab combined with standard therapy showed favorable effects and was found to be beneficial regardless of baseline levels of proteinuria.
+- Obinutuzmab – In research co-authored by LFA 2021 Evelyn V. Hess Award recipient and MSAC member Dr. Richard Furie, obinutuzmab combined with standard therapy showed favorable effects and was found to be beneficial regardless of baseline levels of proteinuria.

 - Deucravacitinib – In the phase 2 PAISLEY trial, deucravacitinib demonstrated superiority to the placebo with increased SRI(4), BLICA, CLASI-50, and JC-50 response rates in people with SLE.
 Findings will be further validated in an ongoing phase 3 trial.

-- Belimumab – Following clinical trial analysis, researchers including Dr. Karen Costenbader and Dr. Joan Merrill found that belimumab (BENLYSTA) reduces disease flares compared to the placebo in adults with early active SLE.
+- Belimumab – Following clinical trial analysis, researchers including Chair of the LFA MSAC, Dr. Karen Costenbader and LFA's Chief Advisor for Clinical Development, Dr. Joan Merrill, found that belimumab (BENLYSTA) reduces disease flares compared to the placebo in adults with early active SLE.
 Future studies are needed to confirm results.

 - Anifrolumab – A phase 3 trial found long-term treatment of anifrolumab (Saphnelo™) is more effective against organ damage than standard treatment alone in people with moderate to severe SLE.
 Anifrolumab helps control disease activity, reduce flares, and reduce oral glucocorticoid use, but study findings suggest the drug may also delay the onset of irreversible organ damage and damage accrual.